kimruddock/pawelgrzybek.github.io/_drafts/2016-08-31-top-picks-2016-august.md

 [https://css-tricks.com/staggering-animations/](https://css-tricks.com/staggering-animations/)

-David DeSandro — author of Masonry, Isotope, Flickity, Packery and many many more superb plugins drives us through considerations of implementing new type of animation in Isotope version 3.
-I love this kind of posts that apart from final result reveals a development process in details.
+David DeSandro — author of Masonry, Isotope, Flickity, Packery and many more superb plugins drives us through considerations of implementing new type of animation in third version of Isotope.
+I love this kind of posts that apart from final result author reveals a development process in details.

 - - -